-1,000 miles Each day on the California coast, we have two high and two low (tides) 1,000 miles Many beach insects wat tiny pieces of dead plants and animals, What is this food called? (detritus)

-1,000 miles 1,000 miles

-The role of a white shark in the ocean is to eat scals and see lions near their haul-out areas.
-This describes the white shark's The study of plants and animals in the ocean is called
+1,000 miles Each day on the California coast, we have two high and two low (tides) 1,000 miles Many beach insects eat tiny pieces of dead plants and animals, What is this food called? (detritus) 1,000 miles The role of a white shark in the ocean is to eat seals and sea lions near their haul-out areas.
+This describes the white shark's (niche) 1,000 miles The study of plants and animals in the ocean is called (marine biology) 1,000 miles White sharks eat seals eat fish eat plankton in the marine, (food web) 1,000 miles Shearwaters have long, soaring wings which allow them to fly long distances over the ocean in search of food.
+Since this helps them to survive in their habitat, long wing in shearwaters are an (adaptation) .

-(niche) (marine biology)

-1,000 miles 1,000 miles

-White sharks eat seals eat fish cat Shearwaters have long, soaring wings which

-plankton in the marine allow them to fly long distances over the

-ocean in search of food.
-Since this helps

-them to survive in their habitat, long wing

-(food web)